jimtin/IRCoreForensicFramework/README.md

     * This script will download a number of files for you.
 Take time to understand what is being downloaded.
     * You will be prompted for credentials.
 4. Create a target: `New-Target -Target 127.0.0.1`
 5. Start running commands against the target.
-For instance if you want to get a range of basic forensic artifacts, try the Playbook TargetArtefactGathering: `Invoke-TargetArtefactGathering`
+Some examples:
+    * Range of basic forensic artefacts on all targets: `Invoke-CoreForensicArtifactGatheringPlaybook`
+    * Range of basic forensic artefacts on specific target: `Invoke-CoreForensicArtifactGatheringPlaybook -Target 127.0.0.1`
+6. To process artefacts into JSON format:
+    * After using the CoreForensicArtifactGathering Playbook: `Invoke-CoreForensicArtifactProcessingPlaybook`
+    * After using the CoreForensicArtifactGathering Playbook, but processing a specific target: `Invoke-CoreForensicArtifactProcessingPlaybook -Target 127.0.0.1`

 ## Assumptions
 * You have administrative access to your network